itay-grudev/jquery.text.highlight/README.md

 Encapsulates text within a specified element.

-* `term` could be either a string, a regular expression or an array of the two.
+* `term` could be either a string, a regular expression or an array of both.
 * `options` is an object containing configuration options.
 See below for more details.

 ```javascript